MaxGraey/as-string-sink/README.md

 ## Benchmark Results

-StringSink can be up to 8700 times faster than naive string concatenation!
+StringSink can be up to 8700 times faster than native string concatenation!

 ```json
 100 strings: